 Professional Liability Insurance

-General Liability insurance offers coverage for damage to another person’s or business’ property.
+General liability insurance offers coverage for property damage – either to another person’s or business’ property.
 For example, imagine you are meeting in a client’s office.
 While walking towards them, you trip over a cord and knock over an expensive lamp.
 The client wants you to reimburse her for the cost of the lamp.

 Subrogation refers to an insurance carrier’s legal right to pursue a third party that caused an insurance loss to the policyholder.
 This allows the carrier to seek repayment for the claim amount that they paid for the loss.